cloyne/servers/README.md

 ```

 Then you can sync the state of a server by doing:
+(This updates the live server to match the docker images built from github, so
+make sure all the docker images still work!)

 ```
 $ salt-ssh '<servername>' state.highstate
 ```
+Note: This might take ~10 minutes with no output until the end.
+If it fails quickly with `ImportError: No module named oncurrent.futures`: ssh
+into `<servername>` and run `sudo pip install futures`.

 Secrets are encrypted with a GPG keypair to be protected.
 Future secrets can be encrypted using: